RasmussenLab/vamb/workflow_avamb/README.md

 ```
 1. Filter contigs for 2000bp and rename them to conform with the multi-split workflow
-2. Index resulting contig-file with minimap2 and create a sequence dictionary
-3. Map reads with minimap2 to the combined contig set
+2. Map reads with strobealign to the combined contig set
-4. Sort bam-files
+3. Sort bam-files
-5. Run Vamb and Aamb to bin the contigs, generating 3 sets of bins: vae_bins, aae_z_bins and aae_y_bins
+4. Run Vamb and Aamb to bin the contigs, generating 3 sets of bins: vae_bins, aae_z_bins and aae_y_bins
-6. Determine completeness and contamination of the bins using CheckM2
+5. Determine completeness and contamination of the bins using CheckM2
-7. Dereplicate near complete (or whichever completeness and contamination thresholds were set), assuring contigs are present in one bin only.
+6. Dereplicate near complete (or whichever completeness and contamination thresholds were set), assuring contigs are present in one bin only.
 ```

 The nice thing about using snakemake for this is that it will keep track of which jobs have finished and it allows the workflow to be run on different hardware such as a laptop, a linux workstation and a HPC facility (currently with qsub).
 Keep in mind that there are three different paths, (named directed acyclic graphs in snakemake), that can be executed by snakemake depending on the outputs generated during the workflow and complicating a bit the interpretation of the snakemake file.
 That's why we added some comments for each rule briefily explaining their purpose.
 Feel free to reach us if you encounter any problems.